amazon-ion/ion-test-driver/README.md

 **Q**: Does the test harness verify correctness?

 **A**: No -- it verifies consensus.
-For the reasons mentioned in the answer to the previous question, verifying correctness to the spec for a particular implementation must be left to that implementation's unit tests.
+Verifying correctness to the spec for a particular implementation must be left to that implementation's unit tests.
 If at least one of the implementations has correct behavior for a particular test vector, and this test harness confirms consensus among all implementations for that vector, then all implementations have